qbowers/EasyGecNG/README.md

 # EasyGecNG

 EasyGecNG is a fork of [EasyGec](http://t.porret.free.fr/lienlogiciel.php?idmenu=60), which is in turn a fork of [Geco](http://sdenier.github.io/Geco/begin/index.html) ([source](https://github.com/sdenier/Geco)).
 It has been created for [Navigation Games](https://www.navigationgames.org/), a Boston-based non-profit focused on introducing the sport of orienteering to new audiences, especially school children.
-Geco and EasyGec were developed by Thierry Porret, and he has kindly given us permission to use and modify his source code.
+Geco was developed by Simon Denier, and EasyGec were developed by Thierry Porret.
+Thierry has kindly given us permission to use and modify his source code.

 Here is a link to a blog post on NavigationGames.org detailing goals for this project: